Dinesh2510/Dinesh2510/README.md

 ### Hi I'm Dinesh 👋 👨‍💻
 ![Dinesh Chavan (2)](https://user-images.githubusercontent.com/46309253/88763523-e8d52500-d190-11ea-8fa2-f8f4d8c31a11.png)

+I'm a Android and Web Developer who is passionate about making open-source more accessible, creating Android Application and websites to elevate people, and building community.
+Some technologies I enjoy working with include AngularJs, ionic (JavaScript, APIs) and Java.
+My interest in the Android ecosystem led me to launch <a href="https://play.google.com/store/apps/dev?id=7204380673008740984&hl=en">Application On  Play Store 📱</a> Also now trying to create an Hybrid application which helps others.

 ## Find me around the web 🌎: <a href="https://github.com/Dinesh2510"><img align="left" width="150" height="150" src="https://user-images.githubusercontent.com/46309253/88939503-39897280-d2a4-11ea-87f0-717765305b9d.jpg"></a>
 - Sometimes Writing Blogs on <a href="https://www.pixeldev.in/">PixelDev.in</a>  📹 ✍🏾
 - My Application On Play Store <a href="https://play.google.com/store/apps/dev?id=7204380673008740984&hl=en"> Play Store</a> 📱